Kosmos 1129

 Summary

-Bion 5, or also Kosmos 1129 (in Russian: Бион 5, Космос-1129) was a Bion satellite.
-It was a biomedical research mission involving scientists from nine countries, launched on 29 September 1979, at 15:30:00 UTC.
+Bion 5, also known as Kosmos 1129 (in Russian: Бион 5, Космос-1129) was a Bion satellite.
+It was an international biomedical research mission involving scientists from nine countries, launched on 29 September 1979, at 15:30:00 UTC.
 Among the experiments was the first attempt to breed mammals in space, which proved unsuccessful.
-The mission ended after 18.5 days, on 14 October 1979, at 02:24 UTC.
+The mission ended after 14.5 days, on 14 October 1979, at 02:24 UTC.
 The mission had the cooperation of the Bulgaria, Czechoslovakia, East Germany, France, Hungary, Poland, Romania, the United States and the Soviet Union.

 Conception of Bion 5 in orbit